 Write to the transfer agent to determine the requirements.
-Generally the share certificates are dealt with in the same fashion as share certificates of corporations with transfer agents in Manitoba.
+Generally, the share certificates are dealt with in the same fashion as those with transfer agents in Manitoba.

-Preparing the documents for the transfer of stocks and bonds to the personal representative and then to those entitled to them under the will and on an intestacy is one of the duties of the lawyer in Q.B.
-Rule 74.14(8).
-If there are complexities in dealing with the stocks and bonds, additional fees may be appropriate under Q.B.
-Rule 74.14(9).
+Preparing the documents for the transfer of stocks and bonds to the personal representative and then to those entitled to them under the will and on an intestacy is one of the duties of the lawyer in Rule 74.14(8).
+If there are complexities in dealing with the stocks and bonds, additional fees may be appropriate under Rule 74.14(9).

 Write to the transfer agent to determine the requirements.
-Generally the debentures, bonds and guaranteed investment certificates are dealt with in the same fashion as debentures, bonds and guaranteed investment certificates of corporations with transfer agents in Manitoba.
+Generally, the debentures, bonds and guaranteed investment certificates are dealt with in the same fashion as those with transfer agents in Manitoba.

-Preparing the documents for the transfer of stocks and bonds to the personal representative and then to those entitled to them under the will and on an intestacy is one of the duties of the lawyer in Q.B.
-Rule 74.14(8).
+Preparing the documents for the transfer of stocks and bonds to the personal representative and then to those entitled to them under the will and on an intestacy is one of the duties of the lawyer in Rule 74.14(8).
 Dealing with a guaranteed investment certificate (GIC) may not be considered the same as it is a different type of an investment instrument.
-If there are complexities in dealing with the stocks and bonds, additional fees may be appropriate under Q.B.
-Rule 74.14(9).
+If there are complexities in dealing with the stocks and bonds, additional fees may be appropriate under Rule 74.14(9).